billywag/quickSearch/README.md

 $('#myDivId').quickSearch();
 ```

-You could also add some options to you control.
+You could also add some options to your control.

 ```js
 $('#myDivId').quickSearch({